TosbackCgusBridge-Bot/CGUs-versions/Wayfair/Privacy Policy.md

 Large Parcel Delivery Methods:

-Curbside Delivery: Self-Service
+Curbside (You Unload)

-Our Self-Service delivery method covers the essentials.
+This delivery method covers the essentials.
 A delivery truck will pull up to the curb outside of your home within your 4-hour appointment window.
 From there, you will be responsible for unloading the item(s) from the truck and any further transport beyond that point.
 We recommend asking a family member or friend for an extra hand.

 \*To have the items taken off the truck and placed on the curb, you can add the Lift Gate service upon checkout for $50.00